kernel-install — Add and remove kernel and initramfs images to and from /boot

 ¶The content of this file specifies the machine identification

-.
+MACHINE-ID.
 If /etc/machine-id

-cannot be read or is temporary (backed by a file on tmpfs
+cannot be read or is temporary (backed by a file on tmpfs),

-kernel-install will use "Default
+kernel-install will use "Default" instead.

 /etc/machine-info

-¶If this file contains the KERNEL_INSTALL_MACHINE_ID
+¶If this file contains the KERNEL_INSTALL_MACHINE_ID variable,

-kernel-install will use it as MACHINE-ID
+kernel-install will use it as MACHINE-ID instead of

-.
+the contents of /etc/machine-id.
 If the variable is not found in

-, kernel-install will try to save the
+/etc/machine-info, kernel-install will try to save the

-machine ID it uses to install to $BOOT
+machine ID it uses to install to $BOOT to this file.

 /etc/os-release